This post and its photos may contain affiliate links, view our disclosure policy.

 I like to get a couple of hula hoops and set them on the floor.
 Both you and your child then stand in the middle of your hula hoops.
 This is a great way to demonstrate the personal space bubble every person needs.

-You can also use a beach ball and hold it between you and your child to demonstrate the appropriate amount of space.
+You can also hold a beach ball between you and your child to demonstrate the appropriate amount of space.

 9. The Telephone Game (A+ in social skills activities for students)

 Skill-building: Communication, working together, following directions, and listening